-\textbf{Key Results:} We evaluate our MTSpark methodology through Python-based implementation, and run it on the Nvidia RTX A6000 GPUs.
-In Atari games, our MTSpark obtains scores of -5.4, 0.6, and 371.2 for Pong, Breakout, and Enduro, respectively; achieving human-level performance (i.e., -3 for Pong, 31 for Breakout, and 368 for Enduro) and outperforming the state-of-the-art (i.e., -18 for Pong, 3.2 for Breakout, and 0 for Enduro).
-In image classification, our MTSpark achieves 97.5\%, 86.4\%, and 56\% accuracy for MNIST, Fashion MNIST, and CIFAR-10, respectively; hence outperforming the state-of-the-art whose accuracy scores are 33.9\% (MNIST), 20.2\% (Fashion MNIST), and 24\% (CIFAR-10).
+\textbf{Key Results:} We evaluate the MTSpark using a Python implementation considering three Atari games (i.e., Pong, Breakout, and Enduro), and run it on the Nvidia RTX A6000 multi-GPU machines.
+Remarkably, MTSpark achieves scores of -5.4 for Pong, 0.6 for Breakout, and 371.2 for Enduro, approaching human-level performance (i.e., -3 for Pong, 31 for Breakout, and 368 for Enduro).
+It is also a clear improvement over the state-of-the-art (DQN: -18.6 for Pong, 3.2 for Breakout, and 0 for Enduro; DSQN: -11.2 for Pong, 0.4 for Breakout, and 362.2 for Enduro), incurring similar memory and about $2\times$ lower energy consumption; see labels-\circled{4} and \circled{5} in Figure~\ref{fig_Observation}.